The Drowned Earth: 4000 AD, After The Thaw

 Because something else plays a role: gravity.
 Such a lump of ice has a large mass and pulls the seawater towards it.
 When that attraction is no longer there, most of the sea level rise will take place on the other side of the world.

 When the Greenland ice melts, here in Western Europe we’ll have relatively little trouble with that, because Greenland is nearby.
 But Antarctica is much further away.
 When the ice melts there, the sea level in the northern hemisphere is likely to rise much more than 65 meters.

 There are more uncertain factors that imply you can’t simply take the 65-meter elevation line as the new coastline.
 When the ice melts, the land beneath it will rise up, for example.
 But former land that suddenly has a load of water on it will be pushed down.
 And if the sea level does not rise too quickly, the land can grow with it, because seas and rivers deposit sediments.

-The map below is therefore an approximation.
+My sea level rise map is therefore an approximation.
 On average I have taken those 65 meters, but with a correction for the gravity effect: a little more rise in the northern hemisphere, a little less in the south.

 The drowned land of Europe

 Remarkably, the world map in general does not change as dramatically as one might expect.
 95 percent of the land surface remains above sea level.
 Africa stays almost completely intact, Australia and South America only get a few inland seas.
 And just a few large bites are taken from Asia and North America.

 But the ramifications for Europe are far-reaching.
 Our continent is no longer an attachment to Asia, but a bizarrely shaped archipelago.
 London, Rotterdam, Copenhagen, Hamburg, Saint Petersburg: only some skyscrapers protrude above the water, with concrete reefs and perhaps some floating settlements around them .